issmirnov/zap/README.md

 The config file is located at `/usr/local/etc/zap/c.yml` on OSX.
 For ubuntu, you will have to create `/etc/zap/c.yml` by hand.

 Open up `c.yml` and update the mappings you would like.
 You can nest arbitrarily deep.
 Expansions work on strings and ints.
-Notice that we have three keywords available: `expand`, `query`, and `port`.
+Notice that we have three reserved keywords available: `expand`, `query`, and `port`.

 - `expand` - takes a short token and expands it to the specified string.
 Turns `z` into `zap/`,
 - `query` - acts almost like the `expand` option, but drops the separating slash between query expansion and search term (`example.com?q=foo` instead of `example.com?q=/foo`).
 - `port` - only valid as the first child under a host.
 Takes an int and appends it as `:$INT` to the host defined.
 See the usage in the [sample config](c.yml)

+Additionally, you can use `"*"` to capture a path element that should be retained as-is while also allowing for expansion of later elements to take place.

 Important gotcha: yaml has [reserved types](http://yaml.org/type/bool.html) and thus `n`, `y`, `no` and the like need to be quoted.
 See the sample config.